RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 1.- Q: How many tools are you managing?

-A: More than 500 hundred different tools or material.
+A: More than 500 hundred different tools and material.

 2. Q: Do you need to add, edit and delete information about the tool state and availability?